 Okay so your heart is set on the summit.
 This is an old horse trail.
 Some of the railings are still in place up near the mile mark.
 The trail was mainly used for means to travel to an old mine.
 You can forget exploring that area as it is off limits.
 So stay on the trail and keep out of trouble!
 Plenty of restrooms are available in the parking areas.
 It's great to wash your face off after a hike in the summer heat.

 The trail starts out with a few switchbacks.
 A wide trail handles the crowds fairly well.
 At times it gets extremely crowed.
 Then there are times you luck out and a beautiful day will go by with only a few visitors.
 The footing is jagged in sections.
 Everybody compares Piestewa Peak and Camelback.
 Well Camelback is much smoother.
 Although in the boulder areas long legs are needed to conquer the large steps.
 Whereas Piestewa Peak is for the most part no steeper than a staircase.
 Yet as I mentioned the trail is jagged in sections keeping your eyes on the trail.
 Several benches along the way provide comfort.
 Passing the 0.25 mile marker your in the midst of switchbacks.
 Between the 0.45 and the 0.6 mile marks the trail flattens out.
-The Circumference Trail spurs off to the left and then down right away at the half way point 0.6 miles.
+The Circumference Trail spurs off to the left and then down away at the half way point 0.6 miles.
 Continue on up the next series of switchbacks that start immediately after the 0.6 mile marker.
 The second section of flattened trail opens up after passing the 0.75 mile marker.
 Enjoy the stroll and relax as the nasty sections are yet to come.
 The trail goes in and out of the contours with minor elevation gain for a short distance.
 Welcome to never ending switchbacks.
 It's something like thirteen in a row.
 The first being the least forgiving as it is steep and the footing is rather loose.
 After that it's not too bad footing wise.
 The third takes you up to a popular bench.
-After the fourth switchback comes the largest step with exception near the summit.
-On Camelback these are the kind of long legged steps you battle over and over again.
+After the fourth switchback comes the largest step with exception near the summit. ( now gone, this trail receives a lot of volunteer maintenance ) On Camelback these are the kind of long legged steps you battle over and over again.
 More steep slopes are encountered passing the one mile mark.
 Though it's nothing to worry about as the steps are small and close together.
 Just like a staircase.

 Okay it's on to the summit.
 Believe it or not, only a small percentage of the crowd makes it up to the official summit.
 Most are satisfied with the larger area just a few yards shy of the peak.
 It's fun to look around and see the city from a birds eye view.
 Personally I prefer the shear drop off from Camelbacks summit which adds a real sense of elevation!
 Piestewa Peak is a nice alternative when you can't get into the Camelback parking lot!